sanity-io/visual-editor-react-native/README.md

 pnpm deploy:web
 ```

 **I've configured the web app's vercel.json to add a correct CSP header that allows my own sanity studio URL to load this web app in an iframe (see vercel.json).
-Update the CSP header rewrite in vercel.json to use your own studio URL or refactor the codebase to use a different hosting service (see warning above about Expo Hosting and Presentation mode; the two are incompatible at this time due to configuration constraints in Expo).**
+Update the CSP header rewrite in vercel.json to use your own studio URL or refactor the codebase to use a different hosting service (as long as it can set the Content Security Policy header, see the warning above).**

-Update any URLs in the Studio's project CORS origins accordingly.
-Any host that wants to query your project has to be allowed in those project CORS settings (set Allow Credentials to true).
+Add all deployment and local development URLs for this project to the Sanity project's CORS origins.
+Any host that wants to query your data in Sanity has to be configured in those project CORS settings (set Allow Credentials to true).
+Use the [Sanity Manage](https://sanity.io/manage) console to update CORS settings.

 ## Other Notes
 Several standard modules from Node that are part of the @sanity library but are not in the React Native runtime are shimmed using metro.config.js.
 Run the expo start command above with the `--clear` flag to clear the metro cache if you make additions/modifications to those shims for your own use case.